 Kendall Jenner and Kylie Jenner are still close to Caitlyn, Kim adds.
 "I think my mom's been so respectful for so long and always wanting Caitlyn around and always wanting have a great relationship with Caitlyn.
 But I think, you know, for the Kardashians—she doesn't like to say that word or she said that in her book; on Diane Sawyer, she purposely never said our name."

 Ellen points out that Kim was "so accepting" and one of the first people in her family to try to help everyone "understand" what Caitlyn was going through.
 Kim is still part of Caitlyn's life, but their relationship has changed.
 "I haven't talked to her in a couple of weeks," she says.
 "I'll always, always love her.
 That was my stepdad for so many years.
 She taught me about character and so much growing up, and I just feel like I don't respect the character that she's showing now.
 But, like I said, I'll still always have a major love for her, for who she was in my life.
 I'm really sentimental; I think my mom's that way.
 And I'll never say...you know, it's still Kendall and Kylie's dad, so I want to be respectful, but I just feel like there's no need for a book.
 You know, tell your story—but just don't bash other people.
 I just think, like, it's not tasteful."

-Keeping Up With the Kardashians returns Monday, Sept.
-25 at 9PM, only on E!
-UK & EIRE
+Watch brand new episodes of Keeping Up With the Kardashians Sundays at 9PM, only on E! in the UK & EIRE